heisz/nginx-session/CONFIG.md

 ## Module Directives

-This section outlines the various directives used to configure the nginx-sesssion module, organized by major functional areas.
+This section outlines the various directives used to configure the nginx-session module, organized by major functional areas.

 ### Session Determination